 A student activity fee will be charged to all credit students each semester.
 The purpose of the Student Activity Fee is to provide and promote student events for all members of the student body, both on-and off-campus.
 It will be used for student programs, student activities, student conference travel and student leadership scholarships.

 A Student Life Calendar of Events for each semester is available to every student via student e-mail.
 This calendar will include all major student events.
 Each student is encouraged to participate in as many events as possible.

 A Student Government Activity Fee will be charged to all credit students each semester.
 The purpose of the Student Government Activity Fee is to provide and promote campus activities for the benefit of the College student body.
 This fee supplements the Student Activity Fee and is used to provide on-and-off campus activities, primarily through the operational Seed Money available to student organizations that actively contribute to the Student Government Association.

 International Education Fee

 An International Education Fee will be charged to all credit students each semester.
-The purpose of the International Education Fee is to promote student's world knowledge and to assist in internationalizing courses across all disciplines in order to increase students' ability to compete in the world environment.
+This fee supports cultural and international opportunities, student activities for all students, and promotes student's world knowledge.
+This fee assists in integrating cultural and international concepts across all academic disciplines in order to increase a student's ability to compete in the international environment.

 Sustainable Campus Fee